Cirkit Designer Logo

 1. Motor Not Moving:

-• Check the wiring between the motor, driver, and microcontroller.
+• Check all connections between the motor, driver, and microcontroller.

-• Ensure the power supply is connected and providing sufficient voltage/current.
+• Ensure the power supply is providing sufficient voltage and current.

 • Verify the step and direction signals from the microcontroller.